Lifeng-Liang/DbEntry/doc/en/DataAccess/QuerySyntax.md

 In DbEntry, it's very easy.

-The following code shows use ConditionBuilder to do it by Linq style:
+The following code shows how to use ConditionBuilder to do it by Linq style:

 ````c#
 public List<News> Query(string Title, string Content)